Elementary School

 In Writing Workshop, fifth graders build upon their previous knowledge in order to incorporate greater imagery and sensory detail, greater attention to introductions and conclusions, and attention to accurately citing sources.
 Students write narratives and integrate social studies concepts into their non-fiction writing unit by engaging in a colonial research project.
 Additionally, they write memoirs and research-based argument essays.
 By exposing our students to a wide array of genres, we ensure that our students have the skills needed to tackle any style of writing in middle school and beyond.
 In fifth grade, students deepen their understanding of writing as a means of showing one’s thinking.

 Pressman Academy is committed to providing our students with a deep conceptual understanding of math.
 Algebraic thinking, problem solving, and mental math strategies are emphasized throughout the math curriculum.
-Our math program helps students become flexible thinkers and creative problem solvers who learn multiple strategies for solving the same problem.
+Our math program, through the philosophy of Singapore Math, helps students become flexible thinkers and creative problem solvers who learn multiple strategies for solving the same problem.
 Moving away from rote memorization of formulas and algorithms, we believe in helping students understand not only how math works, but also why it works.
-We recently adopted the Singapore Math program in Kindergarten through third grade and the program will continue to roll out through fifth grade over the next two years.
+We use Primary Mathematics in grade K-6, and then students progress into Algebra A and Algebra B in the 7th and 8th grades.

 Kindergarten